 The producer, which is the oak tree, goes at the bottom.
 As you can see, the width of the oak tree block is relatively small, despite being the producer.
 This is because there are many caterpillars eating the oak tree.

 Also, the width of the blue tit block is smaller than the width of the caterpillar block.
-This shows that there is a large number of caterpillars supporting the population of blue-tit birds.
+This suggests that a large number of caterpillars are needed to support the blue tit population